 The appeal was therefore dismissed.

 Decisions conferring discretion

 When parties enter into contracts that include provisions that satisfy the factors set out in the High Court judgment, there will likely be an implied duty to act rationally and in good faith.
 The parameters are relevant to bonus decisions which require the employer to apply subjective thought.

 Despite the evidential hurdle of ‘irrationality’ being difficult for claimants to prove, employers should still aim to avoid discretionary terms in their service contracts.
 Agreeing a formula for calculating bonuses in the provisions will aid the employer in proving it is not making discretionary decisions.

 Alternatively, employers could attempt to exclude any implied duties under the contract.
 However, any limitation of this nature must be clearly and unambiguously worded and would likely prove problematic in terms of negotiation.

 Although, in this case, the Bank’s actions did not lead to reasonable expectations being created, employers should take care not to act in a certain way which gives employees a positive reason to believe that it will continue to do so in the future.
 Such reasonable expectations may cause an employer to be in breach of its duty of good faith to its employees.

 Before making any changes to employment terms, employers should check its previous communications and review whether any reasonable expectations have been created which are contrary to any proposals for change.

-If you would like to discuss any issues arising from this, please contact Jonathan Kitchin, Partner in the Commercial & Regulatory Disputes team or Tom Stenner-Evans, Senior Associate in the Employment team.
+If you would like to discuss any issues arising from this, please contact Jonathan Kitchin, Partner in the Commercial & Regulatory Disputes team.